numpy/numpy/benchmarks/README.rst

 where ``--bench`` activates the benchmark suite instead of the test suite.
-This builds NumPy and runs  all available benchmarks defined in ``benchmarks/``.*(Note: this could take a while.
-Benchmarks often take longer to run than unit tests, and each benchmark is run multiple times to measure the distribution in execution times.)*
+This builds NumPy and runs  all available benchmarks defined in ``benchmarks/``.(Note: this could take a while.
+Each benchmark is run multiple times to measure the distribution in execution times.)

 To run benchmarks from a particular benchmark module, such as ``bench_core.py``, simply append the filename without the extension::